FusionAuth/fusionauth-site/site/_posts/2021-01-25-oggeh-fusionauth.md

 **Dan:** Tell me a bit about your work as a developer and what OGGEH Cloud Computing is working on?

-**Ahmed:** I consider myself a Frontend Swiss Army Knife.
+**Ahmed:** I consider myself a front end Swiss Army Knife.
 I started as a UX Designer 16 years ago.
 My developer journey started with ActionScript producing rich internet apps in Flash Player.
 The turning point after the famous letter by Steve Jobs, which was officially the death certificate of the Flash Player.
 Right then, I switched to JavaScript.

-OGGEH Cloud Computing the only qualified PWA Agency by Google Developers in Africa and the MENA region.
-As well as the only Google Cloud Technology Partner in Arabian Countries!
+OGGEH Cloud Computing the only qualified Progressive Web Application (PWA) Agency by Google Developers in Africa and the MENA region.
+As well as the only Google Cloud Technology Partner in the Arabian countries!
 Actual users/customers are always looking for a simple way to manage their content at the backend.
-Something that does not involve writing mysterious markup like HTML and/or weird shortcodes as most plugins do (WordPress, Joomla, Drupal, .. etc).
+Something that does not involve writing mysterious markup like HTML and/or weird shortcodes as most plugins do (for WordPress, Joomla, Drupal, and others).

 OGGEH Cloud Platform takes care of complex backend/infrastructure logic for security and scalability.

 This allows frontend designers/developers to build their apps without requiring them to build an API and/or server-side services.
 Additionally, the platform provides a ready-made Cloud CMS that does pure content management.
 Not a website builder and/or a design tool.

 We pick our early adopters carefully.
-Large organizations with real traffic on PWA(s) and many members use OGGEH Cloud Platform, such as [Omar Effendi stores](https://shop.omareffendi.com.eg/?lang=en), one of the oldest and largest retailers in Egypt (founded in 1856).
+Large organizations with real traffic on PWA(s).
+Many members use OGGEH Cloud Platform, such as [Omar Effendi stores](https://shop.omareffendi.com.eg/?lang=en), one of the oldest and largest retailers in Egypt (founded in 1856).

 I would say that OGGEH Cloud Computing is a business built by nerds seeking out other nerds.
 Surviving on cloud usage subscriptions.
 (We might expose our platform as an open-source project in the near future.)

 > [FusionAuth] works like a charm from the first attempt.
-That's something not usually happens when trying new things.
+That's something that doesn't usually happen when trying new things.

 **Dan:** Tell me more about the Cloud CMS.
 Does it deliver JSON data which can then be used by a variety of clients (mobile, webapp, etc) in whatever way makes sense?